blankaex/blog/_posts/2023-04-10-effay-shoes.md

 {% endcapture %}
 {% include gallery images=images cols=2 caption="Nike Blazer Mid '77, Nike Air Force 1 High '07" %}

 If you prefer Nike, the Blazer Mid '77s are also a good choice here.
-They're a bit more premium but the build quality tells.
+They're a bit pricier, but the build quality tells.
 The look is also a bit sportier than Converse/Vans, which could be up your alley.

 Again for the chunky sneaker fans, there is also a high top version of the Air Force 1s.
 This is my choice over the Air Jordans (also Nike), mainly because the latter tends to be rather loud and tacky.